-Next Moon Day: Full Moon on Friday, 27th
+Next Moon Day: New Moon on September, Sunday 9th

 Traditionally there is no Mysore class on Moon Days (New Moon and Full Moon), the Mysore classes on these days are cancelled.
 Read more about this tradition at he end of this page.

 DESCRIPTION OF THE CLASSES

 Duration of the class: 1 hour, 15 minutes

 These classes are carefully designed to introduce beginners to this traditional form of Yoga in a safe, supportive way.
 The student will learn the breathing technique use in the Ashtanga Vinyasa Yoga method -Ujjayi breath- and will be introduce to the basics postures of the primary series of Ashtanga Vinyasa Yoga.
 This series will be break down in a way that is approachable for all levels, as well as providing modifications appropriate for each individual.